Easy Blueberry Crisp Recipe With Fresh Blueberries So Tasty

 Hi.
-It’s Lois at Recipe Idea Shop, telling you about the scrumptious Blueberry Crisp we ate yesterday.
+It’s Lois at Recipe Idea Shop, telling you about the scrumptious Easy Blueberry Crisp Recipe I made and we ate yesterday.
 Wow.
 Good stuff.
+And so simple.
 Not so good for you, though, unless you eat about half of what I ate.
 Before analyzing the nutrition, I thought this recipe should serve six.
 I just figured out the nutrition label and it’s obvious, that’s not a good idea.
 Try dividing it into 12 servings.
 But it was SUPER delicious.

 I don’t know why I was surprised.
 It’s about the same amount of filling you would put in a pie, and I would cut a pie into 12 pieces.
 I combined two recipes to make this Blueberry Crisp, taking the best parts of both: Apple Crisp and Blueberry Crumbly Top Pie.
 Both are delicious.
 The garnish of candied ginger adds a little zing when you eat it.